 Author: Lynn Ang and Sandy Oliver

 Full Citation: Ang, L. & Oliver, S. (2016).
 A systematic policy analysis of early childhood development and peacebuilding in fourteen conflict-affected and post-conflict countries.
-(Research Brief).
-New York: UNICEF and London: Institute of Education.
+(Research brief).
+London: Institute of Education, University College London and New York: UNICEF

 Overview: This research brief summarises the findings of a systematic analysis of early childhood development and peacebuilding policies in fourteen conflict-affected and post-conflict countries - Burundi, Chad, Côte d’Ivoire, Democratic Republic of the Congo, Ethiopia, Liberia, Myanmar, Pakistan, State of Palestine, Sierra Leone, Somali, South Sudan, Uganda and Yemen. (p.
 2)